TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elixir/index.md/index.md

 elixir hello-world.ex
 ```

-If successful, the “Hello, World” string should print to the console.
+If successful, the "Hello, World" string should print to the console.